telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

         sudo apt-get install curl nc valgrind bc python3 python3-pip sudo pip3 install virtualenv

 * Prepare the environment for test harness.
 Basically, you have to install the `accumulator-server.py` script and in a path under your control, `~/bin` is the recommended one.
-Alternatively, you can install them in a system directory such as `/usr/bin` but it could collide with an RPM installation, thus it is not recommended.
+Alternatively, you can install them in a system directory such as `/usr/bin` but it could collide with an other programs, thus it is not recommended.
 In addition, you have to set several environment variables used by the harness script (see `scripts/testEnv.sh` file) and create a virtualenv environment with the required Python packages.

         mkdir ~/bin
         export PATH=~/bin:$PATH